jackkolb/simple-project/README.md

 # simple-project
-A simple project used for testing Syncopate
+A simple project used for testing Syncopate (and for any other similar uses that may arise).
+Effectively prints integers.